theostanton/InstagramClient/README.md

 Demo Instagram Client with Material Design using the Instagram API

-By default logs into a basic account 'notnatsoeht', access token can be set manually in InstaURL.java
+By default logs into a basic account 'notnatsoeht', can sign into Instagram account by going to 'Account' in navigation drawer.

 minSDK = 21 for now